What Is A Donation Form?

 Any extra questions you’d like to ask your donors, such as their preferred communication preferences and philanthropic affinities, should be left until after the donation is processed.

-Another bit of advice: Don’t ask the same question over and over again, such as requesting multiple phone number or addresses.
+Another bit of advice: Don’t ask the same question over and over again, such as requesting multiple phone numbers or addresses.
 Stick with the motto: “One and done!”

 Vital Fields